 Who is responsible for oversight of children in immigration detention?

-The unsanitary and crowded conditions in Customs and Border Patrol (CBP) facilities near the border, coupled with the recent deaths of children detained by immigration has brought the regulation of immigration detention for children to the forefront of public dialogue.
+The unsanitary and crowded conditions in Customs and Border Protection (CBP) facilities near the border, coupled with the recent deaths of children detained by immigration has brought the regulation of immigration detention for children to the forefront of public dialogue.
 These reports are reminiscent of the conditions in which children like Jenny Flores were detained by Immigration and Nationality Services (INS), the predecessor to the Department of Homeland Security (DHS) in the 1980’s: makeshift facilities at an abandoned hotel surrounded by chain link fence and concertina wire where unaccompanied children were kept with adults, subjected to strip searches and no access to recreation or education.
 Now, DHS has published final regulations making it easier for them to scale back on protections for children detained with their parents.

 Thanks to a lawsuit filed by Ms. Flores, and the resulting Flores Settlement Agreement combined with a series of enforcement lawsuits and Congressional action, we now have a series of protective laws designed to prevent the conditions of the 1980’s from becoming the norm again.
 The Flores Settlement Agreement sets the following standards for the detention, release, and treatment of minors in immigration custody: